AdobeDocs/target.pt-BR/help/c-implementing-target/c-implementing-target-for-client-side-web/c-target-atjs-faq/target-atjs-faq.md

 feature: at.js
 role: Developer
 exl-id: 937f880a-1842-4655-be44-0a5614c2dbcc
-source-git-commit: eddde1bae345e2e28ca866662ba9664722dedecd
+source-git-commit: f4b490c489427130e78d84b573b2d290a8a60585
 workflow-type: tm+mt
-source-wordcount: '2543'
+source-wordcount: '2521'
-ht-degree: 77%
+ht-degree: 60%

 ---

 # Perguntas frequentes sobre at.js

-Respostas às perguntas frequentes sobre a at.js.
+Respostas a perguntas frequentes sobre a biblioteca at.js de JavaScript do [!DNL Adobe Target].

 ## Quais as vantagens de usar a at.js versus a mbox.js? {#section_FE30D01A577C46ACB0F787B85F5E0F6B}